squidsoup/kiwipycon-2016-youngcoders/students.md

 from mcpi.minecraft import Minecraft
 ```

-Now use `time.wait()` in your code to pause a few seconds every time Steve teleports to a new location. *Hint:* time.wait() is a *function* which takes a number of seconds as it's parameter (similar to how `setTilePos` takes coordinates as parameters).
+Now use `time.wait()` in your code to pause a few seconds after every time Steve teleports to a new location.

+*Hint:* time.wait() is a *function* which takes a number of seconds as it's parameter (similar to how `setTilePos` takes coordinates as parameters).

 Figure it out?
-Ask a Young Coders helper if you're stuck, or you think you've got it working!
+Ask a Young Coders helper if you're stuck, or think you've got it working!

 \pagebreak

-## Workshop 1, Exercise 3: Blockomancy
+## Workshop 1, Exercise 3a: Blockomancy

 ### Let's make blocks with code!